slacgismo/gismo-cloud-deploy/README.md

   -do, --docker  BOOL     Default value is False.
 If it is True, the services
                           run in docker environment.
 Otherwise, the services run in kubernetes◊ environment.

-  -l, --local    BOOL     Default value is False.
-If it is True, define running
-                          environemnt in local.
-Otherwiser, define running
-                          environemt on AWS

   -b, --build             Build a temp image and use it.
 If on AWS k8s
                           environment,     build and push image to ECR with